 “Content” is just whatever is inside of something.
 It is meaningless.
 One of the worst mistakes in copywriting is to use the same word over and over again.
 It’s boring, and it loses the audience.

-Precision in language allows for clarity of thought.
-A lack of precision leads to sloppy thinking and terrible marketing strategies.
+Precision in language comes from clarity of thought.
+A lack of precision comes from sloppy thinking and terrible marcom plans.